Story Land: History

+In 2025, both Story Land and the adjacent Living Shores Aquarium, along with Water Country—an unrelated water park in Portsmouth, New Hampshire—were sold by Palace Entertainment to Herschend.

+Related operations

 Heritage New Hampshire

 Heritage New Hampshire, an attraction owned by the Morrell family and dedicated to New Hampshire history, was located next to Story Land for 30 years, opening on July 3, 1976, and closing on October 22, 2006.

-Heritage New Hampshire was an interactive museum that featured several actors that would play the role of a person who impacted New Hampshire's history.
+Heritage New Hampshire was an interactive museum that featured several actors that would play the role of a person who shaped New Hampshire's history.
 There was the captain of a tall ship from England, a woodsman, a newspaper printer, Mathew Brady (famous Civil War photographer), an engineer of a steam train through Crawford Notch, and others.
-The museum also included an exhibit where guests could ride a Segway, since the manufacturer was based in Bedford, NH.
+The museum also included an exhibit where guests could ride a Segway, whose manufacturer was based in Bedford.

-The Morrell family often directly employed British university graduates as actors under the auspices of the British Universities North America Club (BUNAC) "Work America" work exchange program for the summer season; this was a reciprocal arrangement which thus allowed American graduates to work in the UK during their vacations.
-The family was known for their hospitality and their foreign employees often featured in the Story Land yearbooks.
+The Morrell family often hired British university graduates as actors under the auspices of the British Universities North America Club (BUNAC) "Work America" work exchange program for the summer season; this was a reciprocal arrangement which allowed American graduates to work in the UK during their vacations.
+The family was known for their hospitality; their foreign employees often appeared in the Story Land yearbooks.

-As guests would move in between different sections of the museum, they would see some video footage, some animatronics, and some exhibits.
+As guests would move in between sections of the museum, they would see some video footage, some animatronics, and some exhibits.
 There was a gift shop at the end of the museum tours.

 After the closure of Heritage New Hampshire, the building was used for storage by Story Land for a decade, and was then repurposed as Living Shores Aquarium.